denismo/DynamoFS/README.md

-dynamo-fuse
+DynamoFS
 ===========

 Linux FUSE file system implementation with AWS DynamoDB as the storage.

-dynamo-fuse provides an implementation of a network shared file system on Linux and other FUSE-compatible platforms (should work on Mac, BSD - not tested).
+DynamoFS provides an implementation of a network shared file system on Linux and other FUSE-compatible platforms (should work on Mac, BSD - not tested).

+- It is a network file system (like NFS) in that it does not require any disk management and can be used straight away after the installation of the client but unlike traditional NFS server there are no servers to manager or fail.
+- It is a shared file system (like NFS) in that it allows many clients to mount one file system and use it concurrently but it is much more efficient in that than other shared file system as it is designed to be shared.
+- It is always available and fault tollerant (like GlusterFS) in that it replicates itself and automatically redirects request to healthy endpoints but unlike GlusterFS there are no servers to manager, and no downtime to experience in case of (silent) failure.

 The key aspects of this file system are:

 - **No servers** - the file system logic is residing on clients.
 All operations are translated into primitive storage access operations which are then efficiently handled by AWS DynamoDB.
   Concurrent access and locking are implemented using efficient concurrent data structures at the storage levels, most of which allow lock-free concurrent access to the underlying storage of the